Everyone wanting to visit Medway’s Household Waste and Recycling Centres (HWRCs) will need to bring ID with them from Monday 3 June.

-Following further discussions with Kent County Council (KCC) it has been agreed that KCC residents will continue to have access to Medway’s 3 household waste recycling centres (HWRCs) after Monday, 3 June, for the next 18 months.
+Following further discussions with Kent County Council (KCC) it has been agreed that KCC residents will continue to have access to Medway’s 3 household waste recycling centres (HWRCs) after Monday 3 June, for the next 18 months.
+It will be reviewed after 18 months.

 Earlier this month it was announced that, following KCC’s decision to charge Kent residents to dispose of certain materials at their HWRCs, Medway Council would be making changes to the centres in Capstone, Cuxton and Gillingham to ensure they were only used by Medway residents.